stone-payments/stoneco-guidelines/backend/python/README.md

 In relation to project folders, the following ones are to be considered into account:

 * doc: To keep project documentation, which can be in any type of format.
 * projectname: This one would be the one to keep the project's code.
-The chosen name is usually the name of the project as opposed to src in other langauges.
+The chosen name is usually the name of the project as opposed to src in other languages.
 One thing worth noting is that the subfolders of this project should have the __init__.py file so that Python understands that they contain code.

 #### 20.2.
 Top level files